DevelopAamir/adminpannel-school/README.md

 This are the source code of school management system (- Admin Panel).
-It is completely made usinf flutter and firebase.
+It is completely made using flutter and firebase.